Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 Our exciting BSc and MPhys Physics with Nuclear Astrophysics courses are unique in the UK.

-- On our MPhys course you will take up a year-long research placement that can be in one of our world-leading research groups, or at one of our partner institutions all over the world.
+- On our MPhys course, you’ll take a year-long, masters-level integrated research placement.
+This can be in one of our world-leading research groups or at one of our international partner institutions.

 What you will study